Key takeaways

 Selling asynchronously hinges upon collaboration.
 Here are some best practices to keep your buyers engaged when selling asynchronously.

-1. Utilize asynchronous product demos
+1. Utilise asynchronous product demos

 2. Leverage asynchronous videos

-Tools like Loom and meeting recordings can be used to create personalized videos for buyers.
+Tools like Loom and meeting recordings can be used to create personalised videos for buyers.
 These videos can directly address your buyers' pain points and provide them with the information they need to make informed purchasing decisions.

 3. Implement mutual action plans